bitcraze/bitcraze-website/src/products/crazyflie-2-1-brushless.md

 Go to the [crazyflie 2.1 Brushless getting started tutorial]({% id_url getting-started-crazyflie-2 %})  #TODO chack name to build your crazyflie, update its firmware and fly with it with the clients.
 Also take a look at our {% id_link system-overview %} to learn more about the Crazyflie's ecosystem of positioning systems, Clients and ofcourse the crazyflie itself with its expansion decks.

+#### Safety instructions

+You are responsible for handling the drone and its components.
+It is your responsibility to make sure you understand how your drone works and that it is in good working condition before flight.
+Using a drone in a reckless and negligent manner could cause damage or bodily harm, resulting in lawsuits, fines and jail time.

+Stick to these guidelines ensure maximum safety:
+- You should check your drone before and after each flight to make sure it’s working properly and there isn’t any damage.
+- Don’t make contact with a spinning propeller.
+A spinning propeller is hazardous if carelessly handled.
+Avoid sticking your fingers close to them.
+- When possible, build, test and configure your drone without its propellers attached.
+- Avoid catching the drone mid-flight or while it’s landing.
+- Always make sure that the path of your drone is clear to avoid any accidents.
+- Use the propeller guards as much as possible

 {% endrow_text %}
 {% row_links %}